 Join your classmates in Tel Aviv for two weeks this January.
 Students will experience the varied cultural aspects of service delivery in an Israeli context.

 Learn how to teach, create, and perform dance and to build community – through the lens of another culture.

 This course examines literature and research findings for evidence that supports the treatment of children and youth with autism in a variety of settings.

 Learn to make music business expansion plans for all sizes and types of music companies in a global context by applying market-trend data, sensitivity to local cultures, and knowledge of a wide range of music.

-Explore Ghana's higher education system as a case study through lectures from scholars and a deep dive into the local educational context.
+Explore Ghana's higher education system as a case study through a deep dive into the local educational context.

 Using Italy as a case study, this course examines parenting views and practices at different points in children’s development, from various theoretical perspectives, and through a cultural lens.

 California enrolls 25% of all community college students in the U.S. and has recently enacted major educational policy changes, making it an ideal context to examine the organization and objectives of two-year colleges.